 NOI (Net Operating Income)

 What does it show?
-An NOI shows whether your property is making a profit or loss.
-To find it you have to subtract your gross operating expenses from your total revenue.
+NOI shows whether your property is making a profit or loss.
+To find it, you subtract your gross operating expenses from your total revenue.

 Why use it?
 Income is what’s left after you paid your expenses.
 So, NOI is the KPI that finally defines the bottom line, or absolute financial result of your activity.
 It’s the most important metric for owners and investors as it clearly shows your property’s ability to generate profit.

 Important to understand.
-The NOI is the income before tax and doesn’t consider some groups of expenses such as interest on loans and amortization.
-In other industries, it’s referred to as EBIT -- earnings before interest and taxes.
+The NOI is income before tax and doesn’t consider some expenses, such as loan interest and amortization.
+In other industries, it’s referred to as EBIT—earnings before interest and taxes.

 Looking at your reports in isolation can’t tell you whether those numbers are cause for concern or celebration.
-Comparing your performance against your competitors is an important activity and has to be conducted regularly as it allows you to see potential areas for improvement.
-Knowing the industry standards or analyzing how industry leaders are performing can help you identify your own weaknesses and adjust your strategy accordingly.
+Comparing your performance against your competitors is an important activity that should be conducted regularly, as it allows you to identify potential areas for improvement.
+Knowing industry standards or analyzing how industry leaders perform can help you determine your own weaknesses and adjust your strategy accordingly.

 For more effective benchmarking, you first have to create your own competitive set of hotels that share the same market segment and are similar in main criteria such as location, size, range of services, etc.